• aha logo

 Doctor shaking hands with patient

 The prevalence of high BP rises dramatically with increasing age.
 By partnering with patients to help remove obstacles to treatment adherence and bring their blood pressure under control, you can save and extend lives.
-Focus on their overall health, including diet, sodium intake, physical activity, alcohol consumption, and smoking, outlining ways they can reduce their risk of CVD.
+Focus on their overall health, including diet, sodium intake, dietary potassium, physical activity, stress, alcohol consumption, and smoking, outlining ways they can reduce their risk of CVD.

 Creating a blame-free environment in which patients are recognized for achieving treatment goals and encouraged to answer treatment-related questions honestly is an important step to tackling the problem of treatment nonadherence.